glFusion/astore/README.md

 ### Group that can search
 Since the search form submits request to Amazon, you may wish to restrict access to that function to avoid exceeding the terms of service.

+### Disclaimer
+Enter a short disclaimer string to show as a tooltip for links to Amazon.
+Amazon requires site visitors to be informed that they may be clicking on an affiliate link.
+The default is `Paid Affiliate Link`.

+### Full Disclaimer
+Similar to Disclaimer, this is more descriptive text that is shown at the bottom of catalog and product pages if not empty.